Power outages could linger for days after storms batter Texas again, leaving 1 dead

-HOUSTON — (AP) — Power outages scattered across storm-weary Texas on Wednesday could linger into the weekend after storms flooded streets in Houston and ripped off roofs in Dallas, leaving a teenager dead and injuring others.
+HOUSTON — (AP) — Power outages scattered across storm-weary Texas on Wednesday could linger into the weekend after storms flooded streets in Houston for the second time this month and ripped off roofs in Dallas, leaving a teenager dead and injuring others.

 The teen was killed Tuesday at a construction site while working on a home that collapsed, and three people at a campground were shocked by a downed power line.
 The severe weather left more than 1 million homes and businesses without electricity at one point.

 Electric utility Oncor said power in the Dallas area should be restored by Friday for most customers, but some outages will continue into the weekend.
-By early Wednesday, the company had brought back power to just over half of the 650,000 customers affected in north Texas.
+More than 1 million homes and businesses were without electricity across Texas at one point, but by Wednesday night, the lights had come back on for more than 75% of those customers.

 Houston was flooded and damaged just weeks after a storm walloped the area, killing eight people.
 The 16-year-old worker was killed northeast of the city, in the suburb of Magnolia.
 He was a construction company employee, the Montgomery County Sheriff's Office said.